Using the Record Office

 The Record Office is on Hillside in Newport, located between Fairlee Road (A3054) and the Quay.
 A map of the Record Office and surrounding area is available through the Contact tab at the top of the page.
 A set of external and internal views of the Record Office building are provided on Google maps/places.

 If travelling by car, the Record Office postcode is PO30 2EB.
-Directions to the Record Office are available under the FAQ button that the top of this page.
 On arrival, please request a parking permit from the member of staff on duty in the Search Room.

 If travelling by public transport there are bus services to Newport from the ferry terminals of Ryde, Cowes and Yarmouth.
 The Record Office is within ten minutes walking distance of Newport bus station.